greatoyster/DailySchedule/README.md

 # Day9

-Today I almost finished lab0, lab1.
+Today I almost finished lab 0, lab 1.
 In fact, it is not so hard.

 And I also post a GitHub issue, which indicated `asm!` had been deprecated.